 The Detroit RiverFront Conservancy is a non-profit organization that relies on public-private funding to operate and maintain the RiverWalk and its associated green spaces (“Conservancy Grounds”).
 All events are subject to approval by the Conservancy.
 Upon approval, a deposit, the certificate of insurance and hold harmless agreement are required (see attached) in order to secure your date.

 Events must be either walks/runs or open to the public, we do not permit weddings or private event rentals.
-Applications must be submitted between October 1 and December 1 the year before the event will be held.
+Applications must be submitted between January 1 and November 1 the year before the event will be held.
 Public programming partnership opportunities are closed for 2021, applications will begin in Fall of 2021.
-Applications can be found on this website and must include all relevant details, such as preferred date, alternate dates, location, number of attendees, etc.
+Applications can be found on below and must include all relevant details, such as preferred date, alternate dates, location, number of attendees, etc.